MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting.md

 ---
-title: Consolidate Data from Multiple Companies | Microsoft Docs
+title: Consolidate Data from Multiple Companies
-description: Get an summary view of the financial health across your business units.
+description: This topic explains how you can consolidate the general ledger entries of two or more separate companies (subsidiaries) into a consolidated company.
 author: edupont04

 ms.service: dynamics365-business-central